 In a virtual desktop infrastructure (VDI), user desktops run within a virtual machine that lives on a datacenter server.

-VDI has been gaining popularity over the last decade because because, as opposed to the traditional client/server model, it enables personalized desktops for each user.
+VDI has been gaining popularity over the last decade because, as opposed to the traditional client/server model, it enables personalized desktops for each user.
 At the same time, it allows IT to centralize security and other key functions.

 As VDI technology has matured, network managers have mostly learned how to avoid “storms” caused by many VDI users simultaneously booting up, installing scheduled updates, etc. But other productivity-killing application bottlenecks in VDI environments have proven more elusive.